Pieds-noirs: Algerian War

-At the onset of the war, the Pieds-Noirs believed the French military would be able to overcome opposition.
-In May 1958 a demonstration for French Algeria, led by Pieds-Noirs but including many Muslims, occupied an Algerian government building.
+At the onset of the war, the pieds-noirs believed the French military would be able to overcome opposition.
+In May 1958 a demonstration for French Algeria, led by pieds-noirs, occupied an Algerian government building.
 Plots to overthrow the Fourth Republic, some including metropolitan French politicians and generals, had been swirling in Algeria for some time.
-General Jacques Massu controlled the riot by forming a 'Committee of Public Safety' demanding that his acquaintance Charles de Gaulle be named president of the French Fourth Republic, to prevent the "abandonment of Algeria".
+General Jacques Massu controlled the riot by forming a 'Committee of Public Safety', demanding that his acquaintance Charles de Gaulle be named president of the French Fourth Republic, to prevent the "abandonment of Algeria".
 This eventually led to the fall of the Republic.
 In response, the French Parliament voted 329 to 224 to place de Gaulle in power.

 Once de Gaulle assumed leadership, he attempted peace by visiting Algeria within three days of his appointment, proclaiming "French Algeria!"; but in September 1959 he planned a referendum for Algerian self-determination that passed overwhelmingly.
-Many French political and military leaders in Algeria viewed this as a betrayal and formed the Organisation armée secrète (OAS) that had much support among Pieds-Noirs.
+Many French political and military leaders in Algeria viewed this as a betrayal and formed the Organisation armée secrète (OAS), which had much support among pieds-noirs.
 This paramilitary group began attacking officials representing de Gaulle's authority, Muslims, and de Gaulle himself.
-The OAS was also accused of murders and bombings which nullified any remaining reconciliation opportunities between the communities, while Pieds-Noirs themselves never believed such reconciliation possible as their community was targeted from the start.
+The OAS was also accused of murders and bombings, which nullified any remaining reconciliation opportunities between the communities.
+The pieds-noirs had never believed such reconciliation possible as their community was targeted from the start.

 The opposition culminated in the Algiers putsch of 1961, led by retired generals.
 After its failure, on 18 March 1962, de Gaulle and the FLN signed a cease-fire agreement, the Évian Accords, and held a referendum.
 In July, Algerians voted 5,975,581 to 16,534 to become independent from France.

-This triggered a massacre of Pieds-Noirs in Oran by a suburban Muslim population.
-European people were shot, raped, lynched and brought to Petit-Lac slaughterhouse where they were tortured and executed.
+On the morning of 5 July 1962, the day Algeria became independent, seven katibas (companies) of the FLN troops entered the city and were fired at by some Europeans.
+An outraged Arab mob swept to pied-noir neighborhoods, which had already been largely vacated, and attacked the remaining pieds-noirs.
+The violence lasted several hours and was ended by the deployment of the French Gendarmerie.